Ven0m0/Ven0m0-Adblock/README.md

 # Ven0m0´s Filterlists

-I removed the Network Filters from Easylist for people who dont need it due to their hostfilex pihole or some other service already blocking network requests.
-THis should speed up adblocking because it has a lot less rules.
+I removed the Network Filters from Easylist for people who dont need it due to their hostfile, pihole or some other service already blocking network requests.
+This should speed up adblocking because it has a lot less rules.
 This is for private use only.

 The original Filters: